 module.exports = startDatabase;

-function.
-This function simply starts a new (mocked) MongoDB server instance and gets the connection string for the database instance.
+function that starts a new (mocked) MongoDB server instance and gets the connection string for the database instance.
 It then creates a new MongoDB client connection using the connection string.

-With the connection to the database, we seed it with our user data exported from our data.js
+With the connection to the database, you seed it with the user data exported from the data.js

 file.
 A check is made to see if the database reference is null

-before seeding it with data, in order to keep the data from being entered into the database each time the application starts up.
+before seeding it with data.
+This check keeps the data from being entered into the database each time the application starts up.

 Finally, the function returns the database reference.